 During the Great Lockdown of 2020, several businesses were forced to work from home.
 "Forced" means they had no option but to allow their employees to work remotely.
 The question is, what if any of them gets hacked?
 A Virtual Private Network would be the first line of defense.
 Considering VPNs for your remote team ensures they access the same protection level available in the office.

 Establishing strategies is not enough; it is imperative to train your workers to know the threats and educate them on various security controls to protect.

-Teach them how to use secure passwords, two-factor authentications, recognize phishing links and other forms of scams.
+Teach them how to use secure passwords, and two-factor authentications, and recognize phishing links and other forms of scams.
 Your greatest vulnerability is people, and they can be your best defense against cyber attacks.